CJOH-DT: History

-Founded by Ernie Bushnell, CJOH signed on for the first time on March 12, 1961.
+Founded by Ernest L. “Ernie” Bushnell (1900–1987), CJOH signed on for the first time on March 12, 1961.
 Initially, studio facilities were located at 29 Bayswater Avenue until that September when operations were shifted over several weeks to a $2 million (CAD) complex at 1500 Merivale.

 It acquired former Cornwall-based CBC affiliate CJSS-TV as a rebroadcaster in 1963, making CJSS the first television station in Canada to cease operations.
 The channel 6 transmitter in Deseronto became operational in 1972 to serve the Kingston and Belleville markets.
 Standard Broadcasting owned the station from 1975 to 1987; that year, after a CRTC decision authorized Baton Broadcasting to launch a new independent station in Ottawa, Standard responded to the potential new competition by selling CJOH to Baton, who then surrendered the new independent licence.
 Baton was renamed CTV Inc. in 1998 after gaining control of the CTV network the preceding year.
 CTV in turn would be purchased by Bell Canada and folded into Bell Globemedia, now Bell Media, in 2001.